 Dermal fillers may not be suitable if you have:

 - certain medical conditions, such as an autoimmune disease

-- a history of keloid scarring
+- a history of keloid scarring (thick, raised scars)

 - inflamed or infected skin

-- severe allergies such as asthma
+- severe such as

 - food allergies